Associate Degree Programs

 Create high-quality early childhood environments that embrace full inclusion and strengths, work to eliminate structural inequities that limit equitable learning opportunities, and develop classroom strategies that show respect for family differences.

-The Associate of Arts in Human Services Administration degree at UCB prepares students for transfer as well as employment in social service agencies, schools, and centers.
-The program provides a unique combination of college course work and human services field experience valued by employers.
-Upon successful completion of all Human Services Administration degree program requirements, graduates will be able to:
+The Associate of Arts in Human Services Administration degree at Urban College prepares students for transfer and employment in social service agencies, schools, and centers.
+The program provides a unique combination of college course work and human services field experience employers value.
+Upon successful completion of all Human Services degree program requirements, graduates will be able to:

 Understand the nature of human systems: individual, group, organization, community and society, and their major interactions.